visit-dav/visit/src/doc/dev_manual/test_suite.rst

     ./run_visit_test_suite.sh -n 1 tests/databases/silo.py tests/databases/xdmf.py

-There are a number of additional command-line options to the test suite.
+There are a number of additional command line options to the test suite.
 ``./run_visit_test_suite.sh -help`` will give you details about these options.

 Accessing nightly regression test results